Fat Protein Efficient Diet: Lose Weight by Eating Well

 Phase 1 of the metabolic diet meal plan:

 In this phase, the carbohydrate intake is restricted to 250g per day, including two types of fruits: grapefruit and berries.
 Low-fat dairy products are allowed in small quantities in this phase.
 For example, half a cup of cottage cheese or one glass of milk can be consumed daily.
-This phase also allows you to eat many vegetables, except starchy ones such as potatoes, sweet potatoes, yams, etc. At least 120g of lean meat such as chicken breast, turkey breast, or fish should be consumed in this phase.
+This phase also allows you to eat many vegetables, except starchy, such as potatoes, sweet potatoes, yams, etc. At least 120g of lean meat such as chicken breast, turkey breast, or fish should be consumed in this phase.

 Phase 2 of the metabolic diet meal plan: